Updated AEW Double or Nothing Card | 411MANIA

 * Britt Baker vs. Kris Statlander

-* Casino Ladder Match: Darby Allin vs. Colt Cabana vs. Orange Cassidy vs. Rey Fenix vs. 5 More TBA
+* Casino Ladder Match: Darby Allin vs. Colt Cabana vs. Orange Cassidy vs. Fenix vs. Scorpio Sky vs. Kip Sabian vs. Frankie Kazarian vs. Luchasaurus vs. TBA

-* AEW Tag Team Titles #1 Contender’s Match: Private Party vs. Best Friends
+* AEW Tag Team Titles #1 Contender’s Pre-Show Match: Private Party vs. Best Friends

 More Trending Stories